-The ADH fellowship has provided Fredrick with the opportunity to develop a data story from scratch through gathering and filtering data, and this has also been made possible by the immense support he received from experienced journalists on the fellowship team.
-He has come to learn about tools that he can use to filter, sort and present data like Tabular, Flourish and Data Wrapper among others.
-He has also learnt how to navigate Google easily and use various tools to find specific data or information using the OSINT techniques.
-He is eager to apply the vast knowledge that I have garnered in my future stories.
+The ADH fellowship has provided Fredrick with the opportunity to develop a data story from scratch by gathering and filtering data, and this has also been made possible by the immense support he received from experienced journalists on the fellowship team.
+He has come to learn about tools that he can use to filter, sort, and present data like Tabular, Flourish, and Data Wrapper among others.
+He has also learned how to navigate Google easily and use various tools to find specific data or information using OSINT techniques.
+He is eager to apply the vast knowledge that he have garnered in my future stories.

 Ondari has found the fellowship educational and insightful and eye-opener to the fresh style of telling stories.
 Ondari has learnt how to sieve through data to make sense out of it in a simplistic and refreshing manner.
 The training has offered him great insights into data journalism.

 Nelvin enjoyed the fellowship because the mentors were attentive and able to answer the questions asked by the fellows.
 The training has given Nelvin Mulama insights into how to use data effectively and appropriately in storytelling.